Zimrahin/DotBot-firmware/projects/01bsp_radio_txrx_ieee802154/README.md

 You can test this code by loading the firmware onto two nRF DKs, with one DK in Debug mode to print the received packets.

-The packet is X bytes long and contains Y (fill in).